NuevoFoundation/workshops/content/english/java-tictactoe/activity-2.md

    ```
    Run your program and type in non-number inputs.
 Your program should not fail now!

+## 6. The Try Block
-6. In the `try` block, we get number inputs from users.
+In the `try` block, we get number inputs from users.
 However, not all the inputs are valid as we should only accept available spots on the board.

 Use if statement(s) to check whether the number input is valid.
 (Hint: access the `board` array to check if the input is valid).